tanmay99patil/Tanmay99Patil/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Web Development
+- I'm a Developer and Pentester
-- 🤔 I’m looking for help with Blockchain
+-  I’m currently learning Web Development
-- 💬 Ask me about  Web
+- Exploring Web3 and Blockchain
 - 📫 How to reach me: tanmay99patil@gmail.com
 - ⚽ Passionate Footballer